Tesco veteran Jill Easterbrook quits supermarket

-LONDON One of Tesco (TSCO.L) Chief Executive Dave Lewis' most experienced lieutenants has quit Britain's biggest supermarket after 15 years at the firm.
+LONDON Dec 7 One of Tesco Chief Executive Dave Lewis' most experienced lieutenants has quit Britain's biggest supermarket after 15 years at the firm.

 Tesco said on Monday that Jill Easterbrook, who has held the post of group business transformation director since January, has decided to leave the company early next year.